NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

-<i>This component is similar to the original component type **channelDensityNernst** but it is changed in order to have a reversal potential that depends on a second independent Ca++ pool (ca2).
+<i>This component is similar to the original component type  {ref}`schema:channeldensitynernst` but it is changed in order to have a reversal potential that depends on a second independent Ca++ pool (ca2).
 See https://github.com/OpenSourceBrain/ghk-nernst.</i>